Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Low Cost and Fast Dry Times

 You can buy Easy Sand for less than $15 at any home improvement store selling drywall supplies.
 This product is sometimes confused with Durabond joint compound, also from the Sheet Rock brand, but the two are not the same.
 Durabond, sold in a brown bag, is difficult to sand.

 You can buy Easy Sand with dry times ranging from five to ninety minutes, depending on the amount of drywall repair work you need to do.
-I use the twenty minute version a lot, but if you can work fast enough, the five minute version is great for one single repair patch.
-The ninety minute version is best for taping drywall.
+I use the 20-minute version a lot, but if you can work fast enough, the five-minute version is great for one single repair patch.
+The 90-minute version is best for taping drywall.